-Aidan and the Montessori curriculum prepare students to thrive wherever they go next - and our students go on to succeed at the most prestigious independent high schools in the area.
+Aidan and the Montessori curriculum prepare students to thrive wherever they go next—and our students go on to succeed at the most prestigious independent middle and high schools in the area.

 We understand the importance of this transition and we support our families through each step.
 Using our knowledge of each student and the regional school landscape, we help guide each family as they determine the school their child will attend following Aidan.
 Our Head of School plays a central role in offering guidance and advice in the following ways: